 I call my friends "mate."
 "Cheers" can mean goodbye, good luck, thank you, and "let's drink."
 I speak just enough Turkish to get where I'm going, order food, and get myself in and out of trouble.
 I often speak in movie quotes and will expect you to get the reference.
 If I call you "Bobo" or "Sports Fan," treat both as terms of endearment.

-I was a bad student, educating myself with my ADD and the Encyclopedia Britannica and World Book.
-I have an inner need to impress people with my intelligence.
-Ask me a simple question, and you'll get an exhaustive answer, with historical context.
+I was a bad student, educating myself with the Encyclopedia Britannica and World Book.
+I have an inner need to impress people with my intelligence—ask me a simple question, and you'll get an exhaustive answer, with historical context.
 Take notes.

 I read a lot, mostly sci-fi, science, biographies, and history.

 Politics, politicians, and people who can't talk about anything else piss me off.
-I haven't liked a president since Ronald Reagan.
+I have only liked one president: Ronald Reagan.

 I'm a music snob.
 My tastes are forever stuck in the '60s and early '70s.
 To me, the Beatles and their bubblegum music still suck.
 Dan Fogelberg remains my favorite singer/songwriter.
-I like old Springsteen songs from before he became so socially and politically conscious.
-I don't like him.
+I like old Springsteen songs from before he became so socially and politically rediculous.
+I don't like the person.
 The Eagles are the best group ever.
 I dig Sister Hazel and Toad the Wet Sprocket.
+Ronstadt is forever my fave.

 I'm an Auburn fan.
-War damn Eagle!
+War Eagle!
+I firmly believe that this is our year.
 Pity Me.

 Pleased to meet you.